Learn About Medical Liens and What They Mean for Your Case

 Plaintiff

 The suing party in a criminal or civil case.
 In a civil case, the plaintiff is the person filing the lawsuit.
-Plaintiffs bring lawsuits in civil court because they believe that they have been harmed by the defendant physically, financially, or otherwise.
+Plaintiffs bring lawsuits in civil court because they believe they have been harmed by the defendant physically, financially, or otherwise.

 Release